 Readers’ Theatre and P4C

-ONE CREATIVE AND USEFUL APPLICATION of Readers’ Theatre that I’ve been experimenting with is something I’ve called call ‘interpretive summary’.
-It works particularly well when a teacher is reading a long work of fiction such as a novel with a class of students.
-There are many novels suitable for use as a stimulus for P4C such as ‘Tuck Everlasting’ by Natalie Babbitt.
+ONE CREATIVE AND USEFUL APPLICATION of Readers’ Theatre that I’ve been experimenting with is something I’ve called ‘interpretive summary’.
+It works particularly well when a teacher is reading a long work of fiction with a class of students.
+There are many novels suitable for use as a stimulus for P4C, such as ‘Tuck Everlasting’ by Natalie Babbitt.
 Interpretive summary would also work well for the novels of Matthew Lipman, particularly if there isn’t enough time to get through a whole novel in the time you have with a class or if you want the pupils to read some sections at home.

 How it works